BobcatGames/bwb/README.md

 ## Building

+Needs a recent NodeJS version.

+    npm install
+    npx tsc

-There's no build script yet.
-Just zip up the index.js and mod.json files.
+Then zip up the dist/index.js (rename to .ks if needed) and the mod.json.